MRCollective/AutofacContrib.NSubstitute/README.md

 - Add custom `MockHandler` instances that can intercept the creation of the NSubstitute mocks
 - Add custom handlers for the registration of implicit service creation via `AnyConcreteTypeNotAlreadyRegisteredSource`
+- Add types that will be skipped during the mock generation via `TypesToSkipForMocking` option
+- Automatically skip mock generation of types that are specified in Provide methods via `AutomaticallySkipMocksForProvidedValues`

 Some convenience methods build upon this to enable a few common scenarios: